dhis2/dhis2-docs-implementation/content/lmis/biomedical-equipment-life-cycle-management.md

 >>(not applicable)

 #### 6.2 Tracked entity attribute
-The DHIS2-RTS uses the "Item code" and "Item descriptions" as the two Tracked entity attributes of the Trached entity type "Item".
+The DHIS2-BLM uses the "Biomedical equipment" as the Trached entity type with various attributes.
-Note that the "Item code" is unique only for any specific Organisation Unit but the same "Item code" can be used in any number of different Organisation Units.

 >**1 Brand name**
 >>**Name \(*)**: "Brand name"